xhusar2/brno-criminality/README.md

 # Brno criminality

-Web app that presents criminality in Brno based on data from 2016.
+Web app that provides an interactive visualization of Brno's crime data from 2016.

 ## Built With